 In the event it becomes necessary to delay the start of the school day, the Superintendent will notify the radio stations.
+A delayed start results in school starting 60-90 minutes later than normal times.

 In the event it becomes necessary to close the schools before the end of the school day, announcements will be broadcasted and E-mail Blast will be sent to Parents/Guardians.
 In the event of the early dismissal, students will be dismissed to their usual destination unless the school is advised otherwise.
 Parents/guardians should make arrangements to have a specific place for their child to go should they not be home when these emergencies arise.